akihikokuroda/triggers/docs/secure.md

 4. Place the certificate files ($(CERTIFICATE_NAME).pem and $(CERTIFICATE_KEY).pem) in the work directory
 5. Execute ingress.sh

-These steps expose the event listener at "https://<event listener name>.<proxy node IP>.nip.io>/".
+These steps expose the event listener at "https://\<event listener name\>.\<proxy node IP\>.nip.io/".
 Use this URL in the event source configuration.

 Reference: [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)

 ### Generate self signed certificate

-If the cluster doesn't have the CA signed certificate or the cluster CA certificate, the self-signed certificate must be generated to set to the ingress.
+If the cluster doesn't have the CA signed certificate or the cluster CA certificate, the selfsigned certificate must be generated to set to the ingress.

 #### Steps

 1. Create a working directory
-2. create the certificate.sh with the following contests in the work directory.
+2. Create the certificate.sh with the following contests in the work directory.

 ```
 #!/bin/bash

 # work directory (path to cert, keys, script & yaml file)
-export INGRESS_DIR=""
+export WORK_DIR=""

 # certificate data
 # *Make sure names contain only lowercase alphanumeric characters, . or -.
 Must start & end with alphanumeric characters*